danielementary/Database-Systems-Project-Airbnb/README.md

 - Start server with `sudo service mysql start`
 - Make sure user `Group32` with password `1234` has all privileges
 - Make sure `Airbnb` database exists and is filled with parsed data
-- Once the program is started, you need to connect to the database
+- Once the program is started with `python main.py`, you need to connect to the database
-- Enjoy!